tareko/peertube-importer/README.md

 are skipped on subsequent runs to avoid re-uploading.

 Each successful upload is also recorded in `uploaded-map.txt` as a mapping between the YouTube video ID and the corresponding PeerTube video ID.
-This file can be used later to perform actions like setting a new thumbnail for a specific upload.
+When a video already appears in this mapping, the script skips re-uploading and instead compares the stored title, description, and thumbnail with the current PeerTube metadata.
+Any differences are synchronized so existing uploads stay up to date.

 ## Configuration
 Copy `sample.env` to `.env` and set `BASE_DIR`, `PEERTUBE_URL`, `PEERTUBE_USER`